KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 ### <a id="install-provider"></a> Step 1: Install a Provider

-Install a suitable Crossplane `Provider` for your cloud of choice.
+Install a Crossplane `Provider` for your cloud of choice.
 Upbound provides support for the three main cloud providers:

 - [provider-aws](https://marketplace.upbound.io/providers/upbound/provider-aws/latest)
 - [provider-azure](https://marketplace.upbound.io/providers/upbound/provider-azure/latest)
 - [provider-gcp](https://marketplace.upbound.io/providers/upbound/provider-gcp/latest)

-> **Note** These cloud-based Providers often install many hundreds of additional CRDs onto the cluster,
+> **Note** These cloud-based `Providers` often install hundreds of additional CRDs onto the cluster.
-> which can have a negative impact on cluster performance.
+> This can have a negative impact on cluster performance.
-> For more information, see [Cluster performance degradation due to large number of CRDs](../../crossplane/reference/known-limitations.hbs.md#too-many-crds).
+> For more information, see [Cluster performance degradation due to a large number of CRDs](../../crossplane/reference/known-limitations.hbs.md#too-many-crds).

-Choose the Provider you want, and then follow Upbound's official documentation to install the `Provider` and to create a corresponding `ProviderConfig`.
+Choose the `Provider` you want, and then follow Upbound's official documentation to install the `Provider` and to create a corresponding `ProviderConfig`.

-> **Important** The official documentation for the `Provider` includes a step to "Install Universal Crossplane".
+> **Important** The official documentation for the `Provider` includes a step to install Universal Crossplane.
 > You can skip this step because Crossplane is already installed as part of Tanzu Application Platform.
 >
-> The documentation also assumes Crossplane is installed in the `upbound-system` namespace.
+> The `Provider` documentation also assumes Crossplane is installed in the `upbound-system` namespace.
 > However, when working with Crossplane on Tanzu Application Platform, it is installed to the
 > `crossplane-system` namespace by default.
 > Ensure that you use the correct namespace when you create the `Secret` and the `ProviderConfig`
 > with credentials for the `Provider`.

-### <a id="create-xrd"></a> Step 2: Create a CompositeResourceDefinition
+### <a id="create-xrd"></a> Step 2: Create a `CompositeResourceDefinition`

-Create a `CompositeResourceDefinition`, which defines the shape of a new API type which is used to create the cloud-based resources.
+Create a `CompositeResourceDefinition`.
+This defines the shape of a new API type to create the cloud-based resources.

-For help creating the `CompositeResourceDefinition`, see the [Crossplane documentation](https://docs.crossplane.io/latest/concepts/composition/#defining-composite-resources), or see [Create a CompositeResourceDefinition](../how-to-guides/dynamic-provisioning-rds.hbs.md#compositeresourcedef) in _Configure dynamic provisioning of AWS RDS service instances_.
+For help creating the `CompositeResourceDefinition`, see the [Crossplane documentation](https://docs.crossplane.io/latest/concepts/composition/#defining-composite-resources) or see [Create a CompositeResourceDefinition](../how-to-guides/dynamic-provisioning-rds.hbs.md#compositeresourcedef) in _Configure dynamic provisioning of AWS RDS service instances_.

-### <a id="create-composition"></a> Step 3: Create a Composition
+### <a id="create-composition"></a> Step 3: Create a `Composition`

 This step is likely to be the most time-consuming.
-The `Composition` is where you define the configuration for the resources that make up the service instances for app teams to claim.
+The `Composition` is where you define the configuration for the resources that make the service instances for app teams to claim.
-Configure the necessary resources for usable service instances that users can connect to and use over the network.
+This configures the resources required for service instances that users can connect to and use over the network.

-To get started with creating a `Composition`, first read through Configuring Composition in the [Upbound documentation](https://docs.crossplane.io/v1.11/concepts/composition/#configuring-composition).
+To get started with creating a `Composition`, first read about configuring the composition in the [Upbound documentation](https://docs.crossplane.io/v1.11/concepts/composition/#configuring-composition).

 You can also see the following `Composition` examples: